vermiculator/fragments/src/content/vault/library/Ecological Rewriting Situated Engagements With the Chernobyl Herbarium.md

 ---
 author:
  - Gabriela Méndez Cota
 title: "Ecological Rewriting: Situated Engagements With the Chernobyl Herbarium"
 short-title: "Ecological Rewriting: Situated Engagements With the Chernobyl Herbarium"
 full-title: "Ecological Rewriting: Situated Engagements With the Chernobyl Herbarium"
-summary: Ecological Rewriting is a collective, open-access book that remixes The Chernobyl Herbarium through annotations and creative responses.
+summary: "Ecological Rewriting is a collective, open-access book that remixes The Chernobyl Herbarium through annotations and creative responses.
-Led by Gabriela Méndez Cota and nine collaborators in Mexico, it reframes reuse as "disappropriation" and ties plant-thinking to local histories of nuclear power and activism.
-The project challenges academic norms and offers an experimental online edition linking the new book to the original work.
+Led by Gabriela Méndez Cota and nine collaborators in Mexico, it reframes reuse as 'disappropriation' and ties plant-thinking to local histories of nuclear power and activism.
+The project challenges academic norms and offers an experimental online edition linking the new book to the original work."
 kind: articles
 url: https://www.openhumanitiespress.org/books/titles/ecological-rewriting/
 ---